 The only way to know for sure if you have sleep apnea is to be properly diagnosed.
 We can help set you up for a sleep study to determine whether sleep apnea is a problem for you.

-- As an alternative or supplement to a CPAP machine, Dr. Duffield and his team can also offer you an oral device to help treat your sleep apnea.
-Our oral devices simply sit in your mouth and are designed to temporarily adjust the jaw to allow the airways to remain open.
-These devices are much easier to get used to than CPAP machines and typically offer a greater chance that the patient actually maintains treatment over a period of time.
+As an alternative or supplement to a CPAP machine, we can also offer you an oral device to help treat your sleep apnea.
+Our appliance simply sits in your mouth and is designed to temporarily adjust the jaw to allow the airways to remain open.
+These devices are much easier to get used to than CPAP machines and typically offer a greater chance that the patient will actually maintain treatment over time.

-Sleep apnea is typically considered a very serious disorder and should not go untreated.
-A lack of quality sleep puts a lot of unneeded stress on the body and can lead to or complicate a lot of other problems:
+Sleep apnea is a serious disorder and should not go untreated.
+A lack of quality sleep puts unneeded stress on the body and can lead to or complicate many other problems:

 - High blood pressure